Make Your Ears Meet Your Features

+Dr. Hardesty will provide instructions for pre-operative as well as post-operative care.
 Recovery from surgery usually means remaining at rest for a few days after the procedure.
-This time period is usually several days at which time you can return to normal daily activities.
-It is also important to follow post operative instructions in order to help ensure a smooth recovery.
-The positive results from the procedure are immediately evident and continue to improve within weeks following surgery.
-People seeking ear surgery usually are not interested in the procedure for vanity reasons, but often feel the results boost self confidence through an improved aesthetic appearance of the ears.
+After this time period you can return to normal daily activities without any dressings or bandages.
+At night or when sleeping for the first 6 weeks it is highly recommended to wear a sweat band or beanie to prevent the ear accident getting pulled and the ear returning to its pre-surgical appearance.
+It is also important to follow post-operative instructions in order to help ensure a smooth recovery.
+The positive results from the procedure are immediately evident and continue to improve as the normal and usually minimal swelling resolved usually within weeks following surgery.

 It is important to keep the incision dry for three days post-operative.
 After 24 hours you will be able to wash your hair carefully avoiding the surgical site but is important to avoid soaking or scrubbing the ear.

 This procedure can be performed at any age once the ears have reached their full size.
 This happens around age five so typically it can be done after that.

 Ear pinning and ear reconstructive surgery may be covered by some insurance providers, but most otoplasty procedures are not covered since they are seen as cosmetic.
 If you have any questions on your coverage, we encourage you to speak with your insurance provider.